SimenB/stylint/README.md

 ### enforceVarStyle (default: false, boolean)
 Enforce use of `$` when defining a variable.
-In Stylus using a `$` when defining a variable is optional, but a good idea if you want to prevent ambiguity.
-Not including the `$` sets up situations where you wonder, is this a variable or a value?
+In Stylus using a `$` when defining a variable is optional, but is a good idea if you want to prevent ambiguity.
+Not including the `$` sets up situations where you wonder: "Is this a variable or a value?"
 For instance: `padding $default` is easier to understand than `padding default`.

 Yes, `default` isn't an acceptable value for `padding`, but at first glance you might not catch that.
-And now if you try to set `cursor default`, it's not gonna behave the way you expect.
+And now if you try to set `cursor default`, it's not going to behave the way you expect.
 All this pain and heartache could've been avoided if you just used a `$`.

 Example: prefer `$my-var = 0` over `my-var = 0`

 ### extendPref (default: false, string or false)
 Pass in either `@extend` or `@extends` and then enforce that.
-Both are valid in stylus.
+Both are valid in Stylus.
 It doesn't really matter which one you use.
 I prefer `@extends` myself.

 Example if set to `@extends`: prefer `@extends $some-var` over `@extend $some-var`